How to Activate Your Citi Credit Card

 What if you don’t activate your credit card?

 Even if you don’t activate your credit card, the account is still open.
-However, you generally wouldn’t be able to use your card for purchases.
-You'd still be responsible for any applicable fees, such as an annual fee.
+However, you generally wouldn’t be able to use a credit card to make purchases before it’s activated.
+You’d still be responsible for any applicable fees, such as an annual fee.

-If you don’t activate your card and use that account for a while, your issuer may close it.
+If you don’t activate your card or use that account for a while, your account may be closed.
 The timing depends on the issuer, and they may or may not notify you before this happens.

 How do you know your credit card is activated?